prismspecs/jurassic-park/plan.md

 - **Integrates pose tracking models** (e.g., TensorFlow.js, MediaPipe) for movement analysis.
 - **Manages file storage**, shot metadata, and retrieval.
 - **Plays AI audio voice cues** via text-to-speech APIs (this will not be in use for the first run of the project, which uses a human comedian).
-- **Coordinates mobile teleprompter displays** through a local web interface.
+- **Coordinates main and mobile teleprompter displays** through a local web interface and WebSocket communication.
+The main teleprompter shows initialization status and actor assignments with headshots and QR codes.
+Character teleprompters show specific lines and cues.

 #### **Hardware & Camera Control**